folkdancing/folkdancing.github.io/README.md

 I will write a general introduction to the class and introductions to each session, as well as, introductions to each of the dances, all of which you can critique.

+People working on this project will want to know how to use HTML, CSS, git, and sftp.